Xilinx/mlir-aie/docs/AIERouting.md

 ﻿# AIE Flows and Routing

-Introduction on how connect tiles in the AIE physical dialect
+Introduction on how to connect tiles in the AIE physical dialect

 ## AIE Tile Routing